visit-dav/visit/src/doc/using_visit/Quantitative/XRayImageQuery.rst

 Spatial Extents Meshes
 """"""""""""""""""""""

-The final pieces of the Conduit Output are two more meshes, the spatial extents mesh and the spatial energy reduced mesh.
+The spatial extents mesh and the spatial energy reduced mesh are two additional pieces that we include with the Conduit Output.

 .. figure:: images/XRay_Query_spatial_intensities_xray_front.png